stefan-hoeck/idris2-dom/README.md

 ### Documentation
-The tutorial consists of one or more literal Idris2 files to be found at `srd/Doc`.
-It can be built by running `idris2 --build doc.ipkg` and tested afterwards by loading `doc.html` in one's favorite browser.
+The tutorial consists of one or more literal Idris2 files to be found at `docs/src`.
+It can be built by running `idris2 --build docs.ipkg` and tested afterwards by loading `docs.html` in one's favorite browser.

 ### Tests
 There is `js/test/test.ipkg` for running several Hedgehog property tests.